 Electricity History: The Fight Between AC and DC

-What Are AC Solar Panels?
+What About AC Solar Panels?

 As we discussed above, traditional solar panels produce DC energy.
 That energy is then converted to AC power by the inverter.
 This is the case whether your PV system includes a string inverter (which converts energy from one or multiple strings of solar panels) or microinverters (which convert it for individual, or in some cases a few, solar panels).

 System design using AC panels is the same as designing a system with microinverters, except that the installer doesn’t need to buy and attach the microinverters.